-However, in today’s article I will share some of my knowledge regarding a natural, cost free alternative; the soap plants that can be found in the wild!
+However, in today’s article, I will share some of my knowledge regarding a natural, cost-free alternative; the soap plants that can be found in the wild!

-Interacting with nature and using all its resources is an important aspect of preparedness and off-grid living.
+Interacting with nature and using all its resources is an essential aspect of preparedness and off-grid living.
 If you are familiar with this site, you’ve probably noticed by now that I encourage people to get back into nature.
-To learn about foraging and every other skill that will help them survive when our modern society will collapse.
+To learn about foraging and every other skill that will help them survive when our modern society collapses.
 Foraging for wild plants is a forgotten skill that will prove very useful if you are forced to leave your home and head into the woods.
 Nature provides all sorts of plants that can help you survive and thrive in a harsh environment.
 Besides the medicinal plants and the wild edibles, there are quite a few plants that contain saponins (steroids that dissolve in water and create a stable froth).
 These plants will help you stay clean when exploring the great the outdoors.

 Soap plants – Yucca (Yucca spp.)

 Yucca is one of the soap plants used by the Native Americans.
 There are numerous species of yucca spread throughout the plains and western States.
 This is one of the arid edibles I wrote about in a previous article.
 This plant is quite easily identifiable and you don’t need to be an expert forager.
 The plant produces a stemless cluster of long, rigid leaves which end in a sharp point.
 The leaves are 8 to 35 inches long and have a gray-green color.
 This is a versatile plant and the Native Americans used it extensively for various purposes.
 Besides being used for soap, the plant produces several good foods, quality fiber that was used to make sandals.
-It was also used as tinder and it helped improvising carrying cases or quivers from the mature, hollowed-out flower stalks.
+It was also used as tinder and it helped to improvise carrying cases or quivers from the mature, hollowed-out flower stalks.

 Suggested reading: Survival sanitation and how to deal with it

 Although many prefer to use the root to make soap, digging up the root is an intense labor.
 You may even get fined for doing so because some Yucca species are listed as endangered.
-To make soap easily you can cut the leaves (even one would do) and strip them into fibers until you have a handful of very thin strands.
+To make soap easily, you can cut the leaves (even one would do) and strip them into fibers until you have a handful of very thin strands.
 Add water and agitate between your hands until soap forms.
-You will need to pay attention when cutting the lives because you can hurt yourself with the sharp tips or you can slice your fingers on the edges of the leaf.
+You will need to pay attention when cutting the lives because you can hurt yourself with the sharp tips or you can slice your fingers around the edges of the leaf.

 Make sure you snip off the sharp tip before you strip the leaves.
-Yucca soap has extremely good cleansing properties and the leaf fiber helps in scrubbing.
+Yucca soap has excellent cleansing properties and the leaf fiber helps in scrubbing.
 It provides medium to rich lather depending on the species.
 However, since the leaves are available year-round and the plant is widespread it makes Yucca one of the soap plants that can be used the most.

 Soap plants – Mountain Lilac (Ceanothus spp.)